LinHeLurking/spider_for_glassy_shrine/README.md

 # spider_for_glassy_shrine
-a spider that can crawl glassy shrine(琉璃神社) automatically
+a spider that can crawl glassy shrine automatically

 configure.py will install dependencies. cause on windows deivces installation of twisted via pip3 always fails,so in this script twisted is installed via easy_install